 A drawing or drawings shall be included in the bridge plans to define the limits of a protective shield system when it is required.
 The quantity of protective shield system to be installed shall be stated within the Plans.
 Removal of protective shield system shall not be measured for payment.
-The cost of designing, furnishing, erecting, maintaining and removing temporary protective shields at the locations and limits shown in plans shall be in accordance with IDOT Standard Specification Section 501.
-03. The Contractor is responsible for the convenience and safety of the public during erection and construction of each element of the structure in accordance with Article 107.09 of the latest Illinois Tollway Supplemental Specifications.
+The cost of designing, furnishing, erecting, maintaining, and removing temporary protective shields at the locations and limits shown in plans shall be in accordance with the Special Provisions Protective Shield System and shall apply to new construction, widening, removal, replacement, deck repairs and scarification.
+The Contractor is responsible for the convenience and safety of the public during demolition, erection, and construction of each element of the structure in accordance with Article 107.09 of the latest Illinois Tollway Supplemental Specifications.